Lady Frances Harriet Douglas1

 Consanguinity Index=0.39%

-He was decorated with the award of the Commander, Order of the British Empire (C.B.E.).2 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.).2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).2 He succeeded to the title of 7th Earl Fitzwilliam, co.
+He was awarded the Commander, Order of the British Empire (C.B.E.)2 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.)2 He was awarded the Distinguished Service Order (D.S.O.)2 He succeeded as the 7th Earl Fitzwilliam, co.
 Tyrone [I., 1716] in 1943.

 Children of William Charles de Meuron FitzWilliam, 7th Earl Fitzwilliam and Lady Maud Frederica Elizabeth Dundas